nathaniel0328/foirge/README.md

         while isOutlaw(target) do
             if not secEnabled() then break end
-            if manualSkipFlag then break end -- Break loop if button is pressed
+            if manualSkipFlag then break end

-            -- Check Auto Skip if toggle is enabled if UI.GetValue("oh_auto_skip") and waitTime >= (UI.GetValue("oh_timeout") or 15) then break
+            if UI.GetValue("oh_auto_skip") and waitTime >= (UI.GetValue("oh_timeout") or 15) then
+                break
             end